isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 2. What should travellers do if they test positive for COVID-19?

-Travellers who have tested positive will be required to undergo <a href="https://www.covid.gov.sg/unwell/overview" target="_blank">Protocol 1</a>, i.e. take a confirmatory PCR at the test centre and self-isolate until they receive confirmation on their PCR test results.
-Those who are tested positive for the PCR test will be issued a 10-day Isolation Order and placed on Home Recovery Programme by default, or if the home environment is not suitable, they can recover at the appropriate care facilities.

-Please also note that if a traveller's test result is confirmed to be positive, all persons who identified to be a close contact should follow <a href="https://www.covid.gov.sg/exposed/hrw" target="_blank">MOH's Protocol 3</a> and may be served with a Health Risk Warning.
+Travellers who have tested positive do not need to undergo a confirmatory PCR test.
+Instead, they can recover under <a href="http://www.covid.gov.sg/unwell/overview" target="_blank">Protocol 2</a> if they are low-risk individuals with mild symptoms, or are well without symptoms.
+Those who are potentially at risk should visitor a doctor for medical advice after testing positive even if they feel well.

 #### 3. Are recovered travellers exempted from the on-arrival test requirement?